dreadkn16ht/Todo-API/README.md

   That code is just example of api on vanilla php and nothing more
 </strong>

-For usage you have to change ``connection.php`` file and add there credentials of your database (database should contain Id(AI), title and body tables)
+For usage you have to change ``connect.php`` file and add there credentials of your database (database should contain Id(AI), title and body tables)

 -------------------------------------------